 Sei v2 - The First Parallelized EVM Blockchain

-An additional technical note exploring further detail can be found here on the Sei Developer Forum
+An additional technical note exploring further detail can be found here on the Sei Docs

-In this post, Sei Labs introduces and proposes an upgrade to Sei: v2 - the first parallelized EVM.
+In this post, Sei Labs introduced and proposed an upgrade to Sei: v2 - the first parallelized EVM.

-Sei v2 takes the proven advantages of Sei and makes it accessible to a global base of EVM developers.
+Sei v2 took the proven advantages of Sei and made them accessible to a global base of EVM developers.
 This allows Sei to get the best of Solana and Ethereum - a hyper optimized execution layer that benefits from the tooling and mindshare around the EVM.

 Nontechnical summary

-Sei currently allows for Cosmwasm smart contracts, which are written in Rust.
+Sei previously allowed for Cosmwasm smart contracts, which were written in Rust.
 As Sei continues to garner more developer interest, the biggest request from developers has been additional flexibility in the execution environments that Sei supports.
 In particular, EVM support is top of mind for many developers.

-As a result, we propose Sei V2: Sei’s first major upgrade to become the first fully parallelized EVM.
-This upgrade will result in Sei having the following functionality:
+As a result, we proposed Sei V2: Sei’s first major upgrade to become the first fully parallelized EVM.
+This upgrade resulted in Sei having the following functionality:

-From a performance perspective, Sei V2 will offer 28,300 batched transactions per second of throughput, while offering 390 ms block times and 390 ms finality.
+From a performance perspective, Sei V2 offers up to 100 megagas per second of throughput, with 400 ms block times and instant finality.
 This allows Sei to support many more users and far more interactive experiences than existing blockchains, while offering far cheaper per-transaction costs.

 How it works